4gatepylon/VideoClassifier/README.md

 5. implement vision models for youtube thumbnails and along with that you'll need to make the full raw data parser and whatnot
 6. consider doing the hardcoded volume-change model, let's avoid video/audio models until the future
 7. implement ensemble, add it to discord bot, make the models module have an args callable interface used by discord bot

+Make sure to check whether title token n-grams and cbows overlap!
+If they are too long for a title they should NOT overlap.

+Focus on 2.